 Chess fans around the world are now seeing how dangerous Gukesh can become in rapid and blitz formats.
 His confidence, calculation speed, and attacking style are improving every tournament. he can become one of the biggest stars in modern chess and a serious challenger for every top player in the world.

-Who won the game between Gukesh and Duda in Grand Chess Tour 2026?
+Who won the game between Duda vs Gukesh in Grand Chess Tour Poland 2026?

 Gukesh Dommaraju defeated Jan-Krzysztof Duda with the black pieces in Round 3 of the Grand Chess Tour: Super Rapid & Blitz Poland 2026.
-Gukesh played a very strong attacking game and won after creating heavy pressure on White’s king.
+The Indian grandmaster produced an impressive performance by gradually improving his position before launching a powerful kingside attack.
+His victory demonstrated both tactical precision and positional understanding against one of Poland’s strongest chess players.

 What was the turning point of the game?